shycopney44/W_S5M1_Project/README.md

 ## Introduction

-Welcome to Module 1 Project!
+Welcome to the Sprint 5 Module 1 Project!
 In this project, you will practice using "vanilla" JavaScript to manipulate the DOM, without any frameworks.
-Your goal is to build some widgets on a web-page, using only JavaScript.
+Your goal is to build some widgets on a webpage using only JavaScript.

-To successfully complete this project, you will need the following technical skills:
+To complete this project, you will need to do the following:

-1. **Selecting elements** and groups of elements from the DOM.
+1. **Select elements** and groups of elements from the DOM.
-1. **Creating new elements** and attaching them to the DOM.
+1. **Create new elements** and attach them to the DOM.
-1. **Looping** over arrays and lists of DOM elements.
+1. **Loop** over arrays and lists of DOM elements.
-1. **Generating pseudo-random numbers** using the Math object.
+1. **Generate pseudo-random numbers** using the Math object.
-1. **Using data** and template literals to build text content for elements in the DOM.
+1. **Use data** and template literals to build text content for elements in the DOM.
-1. **Manipulating attributes** on elements.
+1. **Manipulate attributes** on elements.
-1. **Using setInterval** to schedule repeated actions.
+1. **Use setInterval** to schedule repeated actions.

-In addition to these technical skills, the following soft skills will greatly impact your performance:
+In addition to these technical skills, the following soft skills will significantly impact your performance:

 1. Attention to detail.
 Make sure there isn't a single character out of place!
 1. Perseverance.
 Keep trying until you figure it out!